Frequently Asked Questions

 Kildonan Tree Service is fully qualified to prune city-owned boulevard trees near private property; however, there are some steps that property owners must follow in order to obtain permission for this work:

-- First, visit this City of Winnipeg Urban Forestry page and fill out the Agreement for Contractors to Perform Arboricultural Services on Trees Under the Control of the Urban Forestry Branch.
+- First, visit the City of Winnipeg Urban Forestry page and fill out the Agreement for Contractors to Perform Arboricultural Services on Trees Under the Control of the Urban Forestry Branch.

 - This agreement must be signed both by you (the property owner) and us (the contractor).